FAQs

 Lost/expired activation code, what should I do?

-If your activation code has expired (valid for 30 days) or you have lost your activation code, please contact the MY CARE Helpdesk on 01392 404664 or email rduh.mycarehelp@nhs.net Monday to Friday, 9am to 5pm.
+If your activation code has expired (valid for 14 days) or you have lost your activation code, you can still sign for MY CARE online.
+Alternatively, please contact the MY CARE Helpdesk on 01392 404664 or email rduh.mycarehelp@nhs.net Monday to Friday, 8.30am to 4.30pm.

 How do I delete my MY CARE account?